Minimum wage in the UK

 But because the value of the minimum wage is relative to what everyone else is earning, Professor Alan Manning at London School of Economics suggests a more accurate measure would be to look at minimum wage in relation to the average earnings of full-time workers.

-In the UK, the median hourly income was £15.47 in September 2022, making the minimum wage not dramatically lower, though it could be brought into question whether wages in general are too low.
+In the UK, the median hourly income was roughly £16.83 in January 2023 (£589 per week), making the minimum wage not dramatically lower, though it could be brought into question whether wages in general are too low.

 So while a country might seem to have a relatively high minimum wage, it is important to question how widely this is in effect on the ground.

 How is the minimum wage enforced in the UK?

 Employers who are found to be flouting the minimum wage can be fined, and then taken to court if they continue to refuse to pay.

 The Low Pay Commission and Department for Business, Energy and Industrial Strategy (BEIS) names and shames employers who have failed to pay all of their employees at least the minimum wage.

 Household names including John Lewis PLC, The Body Shop and Sheffield United Football Club were issued fines in 2021.

 But research from the Resolution Foundation has found that the fines aren’t steep enough to be a deterrent and publicly shaming them has little impact.